librautoo/WarCraft3Map/README.md

 ---

-## 🔧 Changes in This Version
+## 🔧 Changes in These Versions

 - ✅ Improved terrain with a invisible bridge in the middle
 - ✅ Added stores and spring

+### Boss Version
+- ✅ Added boss on the left bridge
-- ✅ Added new Boss
+- ✅ Rewards for the kills of Boss

+### RPG Version
+- ✅ Boss is easy to be killed and after their death you will be unstoppable!
+(Recommended for PVE)